 Phone plans with ‘unlimited’ data

 Of you’re worried about how much data YouTube will use of your phone plan’s data allowance, the good news is that there are a few phone plans that offer ‘unlimited’ data.
 The only catch is that this data is capped, with speeds starting at 1.5Mbps with Telstra, which is fast enough for standard-definition video streaming but not adequate for high-definition streaming.

 Vodafone offers two plans with this unlimited capped-speed data — starting with the $40 Lite Plan with 10GB, offering capped speeds of 2Mbps when you pass your monthly data allowance, and going up to the Ultra Plan with 150GB for $120, with capped speeds of 25Mbps when you pass your monthly data allowance.
 Telstra’s range of four postpaid plans all come with no excess data charges, so once you’ve gone over your plan’s data inclusion, you can continue using data, but at the capped speed.
 These plans are also available as SIM-only and bundled with a new device.

 If you’re interested in any of these ‘unlimited’ plans from Telstra and Vodafone, and you’re looking for a new phone, both telcos offer the latest devices from Apple and other brands including Samsung and Huawei.
-The following table shows a range of 64GB iPhone XS plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, smallest to largest.
+The following table shows a range of 64GB iPhone 11 Pro plans from Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This is a selection of products including links to our referral partners.